Graduate Campus Visit

 What Visitors Should Know

-- Face covering policy (Face Covering Policy Revisions effective June 21, 2021):
+(Face Covering Policy Revisions effective March 2nd, 2022)

 These sessions will cover information about the university, specific questions about the application, and financial aid/financing your degree in a group format.
 For program specific advising or information about Graduate Assistantships, we recommend you contact your graduate program of interest.
 Visit The Graduate School for contact information for each graduate program.